-During the time you are decluttering it’s so importatn that you don’t bring in non esstails items and objects into your home.
+During the time you are decluttering it’s so important that you don’t bring in non-essential items and objects into your home.

-Also the time your are out shopping is time that would be better spent in the decluttering.
-If you are in the habit of shopping every saturady morning use this time decluttering your home instead.
+Also, the time you are out shopping is time that would be better spent decluttering.
+If you are in the habit of shopping every Saturday morning use this time decluttering your home instead.

 Don’t Compare Yourself to Others